Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: DIFFERENTIABLE FLUID-STRUCTURE INTERACTION

 We solve \eqref{eq:FSI-momentum-discrete}--\eqref{eq:FSI-continuity-discrete} using a Gauss-Newton method, in which the equations are locally linearized to compute an update step,

-where $\Tilde{f}^{b}_{k+1} \in \R^{n_{b}}$ acts as the dual variable for \ref{eq:no-slip-condition}.
-Equation \eqref{eq:FSI-KKT} has the structure of a Karush-Kuhn-Tucker (KKT) system, which are common in constrained optimization~\cite{Nocedal06a}.
+where $\Tilde{f}^{b}_{k+1} \in \R^{n_{b}}$ acts as the dual variable for \eqref{eq:no-slip-condition}.
+Equation \eqref{eq:FSI-KKT} has the structure of a Karush-Kuhn-Tucker (KKT) system, which are common in constrained optimization~\cite{nocedal_numerical_2006}.
 Upon inspection, $\Tilde{f}^{b}_{k+1}$ effectively acts as a non-dimensional acceleration that fluid particles experience at the boundary.
-Therefore, forces acting on each boundary node (i.e. pressure) can be calculated directly as
+Therefore, forces acting on each boundary node (i.e., pressure) can be calculated directly as

-where $f^{b}_{k+1} \in \R^{n_{f}}$ are the pressure forces acting along the boundary, $\rho$ is the density of the fluid, $h_{x}, h_{y}$ are the spatial step sizes of the fluid grid discretization, and $s$ is the step size of the boundary discretization.
-Values of $f^{b}_{k+1}$ can then be integrated along the surface of the solid body to obtain net forces.
+where $f^{b}_{k+1} \in \R^{n_{b}}$ are the pressure forces acting along the boundary, $\rho$ is the fluid density, $h_{x}$ and $h_{y}$ are the spatial step sizes of the fluid grid discretization, and $s$ is the step size of the boundary discretization. $f^{b}_{k+1}$ can then be integrated along the surface of the robot body to obtain net forces.